websanco/liferay-learn/docs/dxp/7.x/en/system-administration/file-storage/other-file-store-types/ibm-cloud-object-storage.md

 ## Database Rollback Limitation

-If a database transaction rollback occurs in a Document Library, the transaction’s file system changes are not reversed.
+If a database transaction rollback occurs in a Document Library, the transaction's file system changes are not reversed.
 Inconsistencies between Document Library files and those in the file system store can occur and may require manual synchronization.
-All of the DXP stores except DBStore are vulnerable to this limitation.
+All DXP stores except DBStore are vulnerable to this limitation.

-Please consult official IBM Cloud Object Storage documentation for additional details on using IBM’s service.
+Please consult official IBM Cloud Object Storage documentation for additional details on using IBM's service.

 ## Additional Information